TOP

 The Big Square In Sibiu

-This is the historic center of Sibiu, first mentioned in documents in 1411 as a cereal market, the square existing since 1366 when the third fortification belt of the city was finalized.
-Staring with the 16th century, the large square became the center of the old city.
-For hundreds of years the square was named Der Grosse Ring or Grosser
+This is the historic center of Sibiu, first mentioned in documents in 1411 as a cereal market, The square has existed since 1366, when the third fortification belt of the city was finalized.
+Starting with the 16th century, the large square became the center of the old city.
+For hundreds of years, the square was named Der Grosse Ring or Grosser

 Viscri Fortified Church